Tomorrow Never Knows: In television and film

 The song was parodied, as "L.S.
 Bumblebee", as part of a satirical sketch on the Swinging London phenomenon in the Not Only ...
 But Also 1966 Christmas TV special, which included a cameo appearance by Lennon.
 Sung by comedians Peter Cook and Dudley Moore, both of whom are dressed in Indian clothing, the song evokes the seagull sounds of "Tomorrow Never Knows" through the presence of a bird squawking in the studio, and includes lyrics playing on the sensory contradictions of lines such as "Listen to the colour of your dreams" from the Beatles track.

 In 1967, Bruce Conner used "Tomorrow Never Knows" as the soundtrack to his LSD-inspired experimental film Looking for Mushrooms.
 When reworking the film for a 1996 presentation, Conner replaced the song with an instrumental piece by avant-garde composer Terry Riley.

+Aired on October 14, 1967, "Tomorrow Never Knows" was featured as the fifth episode of the third and final season of The Beatles Cartoon.
+The general premise of the series was to name each episode for a song, with the plot based on the lyrics.
+In "Tomorrow Never Knows", they fall down an extremely deep well.
+Upon emerging from the other side, they find themselves inverted.
+They see themselves to have entered the "inner world", being "the center of the earth".
+They find themselves among Mesoamerican Mayan people and their pyramids.
+The natives get startled by them, with all but one of them running away.
+Seeing the remaining native also being scared, they perform the song, which attracts the others to return.
+With the Mayans now being fans, the leader introduces four women.
+The band figures out that not only are they wanted to stay in the city, but to marry these fans.
+Upon this realization, the band runs away.
+They find the well again and dive into it, which returns them back to their normal world.
+Maya is the name of this civilization, and is also the Sanskrit word meaning 'illusion', which fits with the enlightenment theme of the song's lyrics.